 Waterfall method is one of the oldest software development methodologies ever used.
 However, despite its age, it is still relevant, and is used for a number of projects even today.
 The idea behind it is very simple.
 Waterfall follows a straightforward linear method, where the stages are arranged in a sequence of orderly cascading processes.

 Its simplistic method makes it easy for developers to understand and implement, and is especially beneficial for software development teams with new or less-experienced resources.
 Each step of the method must be finished completely before moving on to the next stage.
 However, once you move on, you cannot go back to the previous stage.

 That is why, while straightforward, Waterfall is rarely used by experienced developers due to its rigid methodology.
 Even less-experienced teams prefer not to use Waterfall method if their project requires rapid or constantly changing instructions.

 - With its linear flow, it is one of the simplest and easiest methodologies to use, a is quite popular with new developers.

 - Due to its rigidity, Waterfall requires that all project requirements and goals are specified clearly before the start of the project.

 - Due to its rigidity, clarity is important when it comes to instructions and goals.
 Any miscommunication can cause the development process to be derailed, which will cost both time as well as money.

 - Unlike Agile, the process of feedback comes quite late in development.
 This can cause issues, like the identification of missing features which affect the adoptability of your product in later stages, meaning that you have to go back and start again.

-- Like feedback, the testing phase is also performed at the end of the project.
+- Like feedback, the QA testing phase is also performed at the end of the project.
 This means that any potential issues, no matter if trivial or critical, will often require far more effort to resolve so late in the process.

 - Complex software development projects require flexibility for changes, which is why Waterfall is not suited for such tasks.